The best Black Friday deals 2018

 £149 £99.99 at Anki.com

 Scalextric meets smartphone apps.
 With powerups and AI opponents, it's like having a game of Mario Kart take place on your living room floor.
-Get £50 this Black Friday.
-(Deal live until 27 November)View Deal
+Get £50 this Cyber Monday.
+Deal ends November 27.View Deal

 The big question you're probably asking though: will there be any massive deals this year?
 Or is it just a ruse from retailers to shift old stock?